osrswati/osrswati/README.md

 # <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"> Hi there, Saras here!
-My name is **Saraswati**, a passionate data practitioner who enjoys working with data from collection and analysis to empowering informed decisions for myself and others📊
+My name is **Saraswati**, a passionate data practitioner who enjoys working with data from collection and analysis to empowering informed decisions for myself and others 📊

 In my free time, I love sharing knowledge and experiences to help others.
 I believe everyone has unique talents, sometimes they just need someone to recognize and encourage them.
 I want to be that person who inspires, supports, and lifts others up along the way 🌱📚